FIGHTING FAIR IN LOVE AND MARRIAGE

 11. Avoid the word "but."
 Substitute "and."

 12. Decide what your real motives are.
 If your motive is revenge, then you're reading in the wrong place.
 If your motive is to solve problems, and to preserve a relationship, then you have greater reason to follow these guidelines.
+Remember, your partner is not the enemy.
+If you disbelieve that, then your chances of success are reduced.

 13. Look at your own feelings.
 Ask, why did you take offense?
 What did the other person's words seem to imply?
 Check to see if your perception might be wrong.